pfdubois/BridgeBidding/source/AdvancedCB.rst

    pair:convention;Fourth Suit Forcing
    pair:convention;New Minor Forcing

-The Checkback Family is New Minor Forcing (NMF), Fourth Suit Forcing, and XYZ.
+The Checkback Family is New Minor Forcing (NMF), Fourth Suit Forcing (4sf), and XYZ.
 NMF has a variant, Two-Way New Minor Forcing (TWNMF).
 The first two conventions were covered previously; TWNMF is described in detail in this chapter.

-Two-way New Minor Forcing (TWNMF), also called Two-Way Checkback Stayman, distinguishes invitational vs. game-forcing hands by using both 2♣ and 2♦ as artificial and is close to universally used amongst experts instead of NMF.
+Two-way New Minor Forcing (TWNMF), also called Two-Way Checkback Stayman, distinguishes invitational vs. game-forcing hands by using both 2♣ and 2♦ as artificial and is universally used amongst experts instead of NMF.

 XYZ extends the idea of TWNMF to the case of the opener's rebid being 1♠, and